81 Courses / 155 Classes found

 Open

-MDL241: Practicum: Clinical Urinalysis and Body Fluid Analysis – 1 credit
+MDL240: Clinical Urinalysis and Body Fluid Analysis – 3 credits

-Practicum experience in clinical urinalysis and body fluid analysis based in healthcare facilities or reference laboratories.
-Assessment of anatomy and physiology of the renal system, renal diseases, and renal function tests.
-Performance of interpretation, evaluation, and reporting of urinalysis and body fluid results, urine and body fluid collection techniques, types, specimen handling and preservation, and instrument calibration, maintenance, and quality control.
-Performance of body fluid analyses and chemical and microscopic analysis of urine.
-Prerequisites: A grade of "C" or better in MDL240, acceptance into the Medical Laboratory Science program, and permission of the Program Director.
+Examines anatomy and physiology of the renal system, renal diseases, and renal function tests.
+Emphasis on interpretation, evaluation, and reporting of urinalysis and body fluid results, urine and body fluid collection techniques, types, specimen handling and preservation, and instrument calibration, maintenance, and quality control.
+Application of body fluid analyses, and chemical and microscopic analysis of urine.
+Prerequisites: A grade of "C" or better in MDL190, acceptance into the Medical Laboratory Science program, and permission of the Program Director.

 Class# Location Delivery Dates Days Times Instructors Availability